JakubBuckanic/pythonDataCleaningFIFA21/README.md

 # FIFA21 Data Cleaning Project

 This repository is dedicated to a Python-based project that meticulously cleans the FIFA21 dataset, transforming it from a raw, unprocessed state into a refined, analysis-ready format.
-The dataset is sourced from Kaggle.
+The dataset is sourced from Kaggle[https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring/data].

 The project leverages the robust capabilities of the pandas library to execute a series of data cleaning tasks: